DIET AND HAIR LOSS / SHEDDING

 Free of sulfates, parabens, phthalates, silicones, oils, SD alcohol & gluten.
 Vegan-friendly.
 Color safe.

 Longstanding malnutrition, long term calorie restriction, eating disorders or being deficient in certain essential nutrients can also cause excessive hair shedding, hair thinning and more extreme hair loss.
-Nutritional stabilization is very important to treat hair loss of this nature and can take at least 6 months of healthy eating to help hair get back into a normal growth cycle.
+Diet causing hair loss can be addressed and reversed.
+Nutritional stabilization is very important to treat hair fall due to weight loss.
+It can take at least 6 months of healthy eating to help hair get back into a normal growth cycle.

 Depending on whether you maintain a well-balanced diet while you shed pounds will also determine whether you may shed excessive hair.
 A sudden onset of hair shedding could indicate the body is reacting to abrupt changes or not getting all the proper nutrients to function on all levels.

-Keep in mind hair shedding from dieting can be completely normal and often happens with sudden weight loss or losing 20 pounds or more.
+Keep in mind hair hair loss after weight loss can be completely normal and often happens with sudden weight loss or losing 20 pounds or more.
 Typically, once your body adjusts, hair will return to its normal growth cycle.

 Hair growth is one of the functions that will slow or even stop if the body isn’t getting proper nutrition.
 When the body is getting a well-rounded intake of proteins, healthy fats, iron, and vitamins hair can flourish.

 Hair is made of the protein Keratin.
 If you restrict protein intake, hair can become weak, brittle and be prone to thinning and shedding.
 Get protein from meat, poultry, fish, dairy, eggs, legumes, beans and soy.

 Hair follicles, which are located under the scalp, are fed by a blood supply, and thereby need iron rich blood for optimal health.
 Iron deficiency is often a cause for excessive hair shedding.
 Get iron from red meat, chicken, fish and dark leafy greens.